February 6, 2020

 Better Manage the Barometric Pressure Effects On the Body with Gladiator Therapeutics

-The Gladiator Therapeutics Far Infrared Device uses far infrared technology to improve blood circulation and safely reduce inflammation and pain.
-By improving the body’s circulation, the Gladiator Device provides relief from symptoms associated with chronic muscle and nerve pain and from inflammatory diseases such as Crohn’s disease, ulcerative colitis, and rheumatoid arthritis.
+The Gladiator Therapeutics Far Infrared Devices use far infrared technology to improve blood circulation and safely reduce inflammation and pain.
+By improving the body’s circulation, these groundbreaking devices provide relief from symptoms associated with chronic muscle and nerve pain and from inflammatory diseases and conditions.
 Better blood flow can also speed the healing of wounds and prevent or eliminate general aches and pains.
 Indeed, when the circulatory system is running efficiently, the benefits extend beyond physical health to mental health by improving sleep and reducing stress.

 NOTE: Content included here is not medical advice, and only is intended as information for adults.
 Always consult with your health care professional before making changes to diet, exercise, medication, or before the use of any product or device.